rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/03/28/march-madness-in-the-mountains-numenta-cosyne2018.md

 Several topics were covered in depth this year.
 There were many talks and posters that explored the properties of grid cells, such as a talk on Sunday by Malcolm Campbell.
 A lot of work was dedicated to understanding decision making and building reinforcement learning models.
 Oscillations were a popular topic, especially in the context of [working memory, which had it own workshop session](http://www.cosyne.org/c/index.php?title=Workshops2018_02_02).
 And recording techniques continue to improve, resulting in new experiments using technologies such as [Neuropixels](http://www.ucl.ac.uk/neuropixels).

 Adam Calhoun has a [nice blog](https://neuroecology.wordpress.com/2018/02/27/cosyne18-by-the-numbers/), where he analytically summarizes some of the interesting trends at Cosyne.
-As an example, his word cloud of accepted abstracts clearly shows that movement and behavior was fairly important this year:
+As an example, his word cloud of accepted abstracts clearly shows that movement and behavior were fairly important this year:

 ![Numenta Cosyne 2018 - Accepted 2018](../images/accepted-2018.png)